Integrate Your Systems

 Cloud Kicks sells to consumers and businesses alike, and is expanding its base of operations.
 With that expansion comes some IT challenges.
 Let's begin by looking at some of the systems that Cloud Kicks uses to run the business:

 |Salesforce Community Cloud

 Using these systems without any serious integration was fine when Cloud Kicks was really small.
 Syncing data between systems could be done manually.
 Pulling together reports was as simple as calling across the office or emailing spreadsheets back and forth.

-As Cloud Kicks expands, all of that is changing.
-It is clear that the current processes aren't scalable, and the company needs to address this.
-Before we dig into the requirements, let's meet some key players associated with Cloud Kicks:
+But as Cloud Kicks expands, all of that needs to change.
+It is clear to Mary Evans, the company’s business process architect (and budding Integration Trailblazer), that the current processes aren't scalable, and the company needs to address this.
+Before we dig into the requirements, let's meet Mary and the other key players associated with Cloud Kicks: